siakaramalegos/sia_speaks/README.md

 ### Responsive Images
 Images account for more than 40% of the bytes downloaded to load a website.
 How can you make sure that your users only download the smallest image necessary while preserving image quality?
 Which file formats suit which image types best?
 How can you use art direction in images to show the best image for a viewport layout?
 Come learn about this an more!
 A basic understanding in HTML and CSS is required to get the most out of this talk.
 (Can be easily converted to a workshop)

+### Performance and Real User Monitoring
+What is Real User Monitoring versus Synthetic Testing in the realm of front-end performance?
+What are some of the tools available to measure both?
+In this talk we'll do an overview of measurement methods and do a deep-dive on the Navigation, Resource, and User Timing APIs.

 ### Getting to Know Webpack 4 Workshop